-Continuity is the key, frequent treatments (ideally at least once a week for the 1st 6 weeks) are recommended to start with & then regular maintenance treatments (ideally at least once a month).
+Continuity is the key, frequent treatments (ideally at least once a week for the first 6 weeks) are recommended to start with and then monthly maintenance treatments.
 Doing facial cupping at home in between professional sessions will assist in maximising results.
-I can supply you with your own kit & show you how to perform this if you’d like.
+I can supply you with your own kit and show you how to perform this if you’d like.

 A 60 minute treatment includes: